Personal Reader Grants

 Who can get a Personal Reader Grant?

-If you are a student at college or university and are experiencing difficulty with reading as a result of a visual impairment, you should get in touch with the Disability Liaison Officer for your college/university.
+If you are a student at college or university and are having difficulty with reading because of a visual impairment, you should get in touch with the Disability Liaison Officer for your college or university.

-You should be aware that the Personal Reader Grant is paid for a maximum of 640 hours per annum and there is a set hourly rate of pay (see 'Rates' section below).
+The Personal Reader Grant is paid for a maximum of 640 hours per year and there is a set hourly rate of pay (see 'Rates' section below).

 How to apply